cjprybol/cjprybol.github.io/_posts/2019-08-05-selecting-genomes-by-taxonomy.md

     Viruses 		Norwalk virus 		GCF_000868425.1_ViralProj17577_genomic.fna.gz

-That's it for this post.
-These genomes will be utilized in future posts to demonstrate kmer frequency profiles of genomes and probablistic genome assembly approaches!
+That's it for this post, but these genomes will be utilized in future posts!